-What Is a CCC-SLP and Why It’s Important
+What is a CCC-SLP and why it’s important

-CCC-SLP stands for Certificate of Clinical Competence in Speech Language Pathology, a nationally recognized professional credential from the American Speech-Language-Hearing Association (ASHA).
-It’s the premier certification for speech therapists who have completed at least a master’s program in speech-language pathology.
+A CCC-SLP, or Certificate of Clinical Competence in Speech Language Pathology, is a nationally recognized professional credential from the American Speech-Language-Hearing Association (ASHA).
+As the premier certification for speech therapists, the CCC-SLP signifies a strong commitment to professionalism and adherence to the standards set forth by ASHA.

 CCC-SLP vs CCC-A

-ASHA offers two certificates of clinical competence (CCC): The CCC-SLP is for speech-language professionals, while the CCC-A—Certificate of Clinical Competence in Audiology—is for audiology professionals.
+ASHA offers two certificates of clinical competence (CCC): The CCC-SLP is for speech-language professionals, while the CCC-A — Certificate of Clinical Competence in Audiology — is for audiology professionals.

 What is the ASHA Certificate of Clinical Competence in Speech Language Pathology?